DevonNoer/Project-3/README.md

 - Project-3 Spotify - project files

   - Code
+    - app.py - Our Flask API code, to access the data in JSON format from our Postgres Database.
     - cleaning.ipynb - Our ETL pipeline for processing the dataset into separate tables.
     - fetching_data.ipynb - Query statements we ran with psycopg2
     - spotify_schedma.sql - Our SQL table schema